KimRass/warehouse/Database/README.md

 - No transitive dependencies.
 - For example, `Author Nationality` is dependent on `Author`, which is dependent on `Title`. `Genre Name` is dependent on `Genre ID`, which is dependent on `Title`.
 ## Physical Data Modeling
-- Physical models provide a schema for how the data will be physically stored within a database.
+- ***Physical models provide a schema for how the data will be physically stored within a database***.
 As such, they’re the least abstract of all.

 # Denormalization
 - Source: https://www.geeksforgeeks.org/denormalization-in-databases/